World Tag League (NJPW): 1986

 The 1986 Japan Cup Tag League featured 8 teams in a single block and was held from November 14, 1986 to December 11, 1986.

 1987

 The 1987 Japan Cup Tag League featured 8 teams in a single block and was held from November 9, 1987 to December 7, 1987.

+† On the eighth night of the tournament, during a six-man tag team match, Maeda stiff kicked Choshu in the face, breaking his orbital bone and sidelining him for a month.
+Choshu would be replaced by Fujiwara in the tournament while Maeda was suspended, forfeiting the rest of his and Super Strong Machine's tournament matches.

 1991

 The 1991 Super Grade Tag League featured 7 teams in a single block and was held from October 5 to October 17.
 Due to a tie for second place, the two second-place teams faced each other in a semifinal to decide the finalists.

 1992

 The 1992 Super Grade Tag League, featuring 7 teams, was held from October 8 to October 21.

 1993

 The 1993 Super Grade Tag League, featuring 10 teams, was held from October 8 to November 4.

 1994

 The 1994 Super Grade Tag League, featuring 10 teams, was held from October 19 to October 30.

+† Yatsu teamed Tadao Yasuda, who filled in for Choshu, for their match against Hashimoto and Nakanishi.

 1995

 The 1995 Super Grade Tag League, featuring 7 teams, was held from October 15 to October 30.
 Due to a tie for second place, the two second-place teams faced each other in a semifinal to decide the finalists.
 Masa Saito also replaced Riki Choshu in his team with Kensuke Sasaki after one match.